playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <iframe data-frame-title="Vue Rendering, Committing, Painting Broken - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-rendering-committing-painting-broken-40?template=node&embed=1&file=src%2FApp.vue"></iframe>

-Here, when we click any of the buttons to trigger a `title` change you may notice that it shows the _previous_ value of the element's `innerText`.
+Here, when we click any of the buttons to trigger a `title` change, you may notice that it shows the _previous_ value of the element's `innerText`.
 For example, when we press "Music", it shows the `innerText` of `Movies`, which was the previous value of `title`.

 > That doesn't seem to follow the behavior we're looking for!